Design history · Typefaces

 2019

-Monotype's comprehensive revision by Charles Nix, Monica Munguia and Jan Hendrik Weber.
-Three optical sizes (Micro / Text / Display), redrawn italics, alternate glyphs, broader language coverage.
+The first complete digital redrawing of Helvetica, by Charles Nix, Monica Munguia and Jan Hendrik Weber.
+Three optical sizes address what a single-size design cannot: Micro for small screens, Text for body copy, Display for large-scale use.
+Redrawn italics, broader language coverage, alternate glyphs for disambiguation.
 The version Helvetica will be licensed as for the foreseeable future.

 Influence & legacy

-It has also been exhaustively studied, documented and reinterpreted.
-Helvetica Neue (1983) standardised weight behaviour.
-Neue Haas Grotesk (Schwartz, 2010) restored the original 1957 cut.
-Helvetica Now (Monotype, 2019) rebuilt the family from scratch.
-The Helvetica film (Hustwit, 2007) canonised the typeface in popular design culture.
+It has also been exhaustively studied, revised and restored.
+Helvetica Neue (1983) standardised weight behaviour across the family.
+Neue Haas Grotesk (Schwartz, 2010) returned to the original 1957 cut.
+Helvetica Now (Monotype, 2019) rebuilt the family from scratch with optical sizes.
+Gary Hustwit’s 2007 documentary brought the typeface’s history to a general audience.

 Learn at TGDS